jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 ## Usage

-1. **Upload the secret** to AWS Secrets Manager in the format "one secret value = one AWS Secret" (see the [AWS documentation](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html)).
+1. **Upload the secret** to AWS Secrets Manager as shown below (see also the [AWS documentation](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html)).
 2. **Reference the secret** by name in your Jenkins build job.

+An AWS Secrets Manager secret acts as one of the following Jenkins credential types, depending on the data and metadata that you put in it.

 ### Secret Text